The JD program at California Western School of Law will give you the knowledge and skills you’ll need to serve as an effective advocate for justice.

 Designed for Success

-Because of our status as an independent law school, we can stay ahead of the latest legal trends so you can have the skills and experience that employers and clients seek.
+Because of our status as an independent law school, we can stay ahead of the latest legal trends, so you can gain the skills and experience that employers and clients seek.

 JD Program Details